 Rwanda has one medical school located in Butare as part of National University of Rwanda (NUR).
 Recently, to better align training with health needs of the country, the medical school was shifted from Ministry of Education to Ministry of Health (MOH) with the plan to develop a new campus in Kigali.
 Under this plan, the three referral hospitals will serve as the teaching hospitals for the medical school.

 A major challenge faced by Rwanda is training of health care workers, including specialists and subspecialists.
-Yale's Department of Medicine and the Yale Global Health Leadership Institute visited Rwanda, and began to work with the MOH and the Clinton Health Access Initiative on the development of Human Resource For Health (HRH) Project, which "aims to build the health education infrastructure and health workforce necessary to create a high quality, sustainable health care system in Rwanda."
+Yale's Department of Medicine and the Yale Global Health Leadership Institute visited Rwanda, and began to work with the MOH and the Clinton Health Access Initiative on the development of Human Resource For Health (HRH) Project in 2011, which "aims to build the health education infrastructure and health workforce necessary to create a high quality, sustainable health care system in Rwanda."
 Yale is one of the eight medical schools, one school of public health, six schools of nursing and two schools of dentistry that has agreed to help achieve this goal over eight to ten years.
 (Click to read a powerpoint summary and the full project proposal.)
 The consortium has agreed to recruit 52 FTE physicians, 42 nurse-educators, six health management mentors and two dental faculty for the present academic year.
 The major goal of this group is to help create a modern educational structure, improve undergraduate and postgraduate curriculum, and assist in training of specialists and subspecialists in collaboration with Rwandan faculty.